 Your provider may prescribe antibiotics for you.
 These are medicines that kill the germs that cause pneumonia.
 Antibiotics help most people with pneumonia get better.
 DO NOT miss any doses.
 Take the medicine until it is gone, even if you start to feel better.

 DO NOT take cough or cold medicines unless your doctor says it is OK.
 Coughing helps your body get rid of mucus from your lungs.

 Your provider will tell you if it is OK to use acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) for fever or pain.
 If these medicines are OK to use, your provider will tell you how much to take and how often to take them.

 To prevent pneumonia in the future:

 Going Home With Oxygen

 Your doctor may prescribe oxygen for you to use at home.
 Oxygen helps you breathe better.

 When to Call the Doctor

-Also call your doctor if you have any of the following:
+Also call your provider if you have any of the following:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.